asaadsaad/CS472-Final-Project-Nov-2024/README.md

 * Create additional screen to show the policies posted by the current user.
 * Implement a search feature to allow guests/users to search for a policy by title.
 * In addition to displaying policies by number of votes, provide guests/users the ability to filter policies by category, and by date latest to oldest.
+* Note that you have "admin" priviledge on your Git repository, one member of the group should add the other member to collaborate on one repository.

 ## Bonus (2 extra points)
 * Deploy the frontend on a service like Netlify, Vercel, or any other similar service.